mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 Created by Anthony Potdevin, ThunderHub is an open-source LND node manager to monitor your node and manage channels via a web-interface.
 It allows you to take control of the Lightning network with a simple and intuitive UX.

-ThunderHub is part of the *Beta Apps* on myNode available only for *premium* users.
+ThunderHub is part of the *Beta Apps* on MyNode available only for *premium* users.

 ![ThunderHub GUI](/images/lightning/ThunderHub/ThunderHub_GUI_comp.png "ThunderHub GUI")